8.3 ASSAULT ON FEDERAL OFFICER OR EMPLOYEE (18 U.S.C. § 111(a))

 The statutory language states that the crime can be committed by one who "forcibly assaults, resists, opposes, impedes, intimidates or interferes," but the Ninth Circuit has held that regardless of the circumstances, the conduct is not criminal unless it includes an assault.
 United States v.
 Chapman, 528 F.3d 1215, 1221 (9th Cir.2008).
 Similarly, the court has held that a proper instruction may not reduce the concept of force or threatened force to the mere appearance of physical intimidation.
 United States v.
 Harrison, 585 F.3d 1155, 1160 (9th Cir.2009).

 There is no requirement that an assailant be aware that the victim is a federal officer.
 United States v.
-Feola, 420 U.S. 671, 684 (1975).
+Feola, 420 U.S. 671, 684 (1975); see also United States v.
+Mobley, 803 F.3d 1105, 1109 (9th Cir.2015) (citing Feola and holding that defendant’s lack of knowledge as to victim’s status as federal officer was "irrelevant to establishing the wrongfulness of the defendant’s conduct" in prosecution for assault of federal officer).
 If the defendant denies knowledge that the person assaulted was a federal officer and claims to have acted in self-defense, Instruction 8.5 (Assault on Federal Officer or Employee—Defenses) should be used.